neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_parental-care.md

 > ⏳ 5 min

-***Q1: How is this different from the hormonal mechanisms explaining different mating systems in voles?***
+***Q1: Compare and contrast this with the hormonal mechanisms explaining different mating systems in voles.***

 ⏸️ PAUSE here for class-wide discussion